NAMs Exposed To Minimum Standards For Childcare – The Standard Newspaper | Gambia

 “The rules, regulations and laws are there but they need to be implemented and people need to understand them,” he said.

-Minister Samateh said the government is committed to partner with its international partners to garner the required support to ensure that safeguards are put in place and that people abide by them.
+Minister Samateh said the government is committed to partnering with its international partners to garner the required support to ensure that safeguards are put in place and that people abide by them.

-“We are also happy that there is an integration of the Daaras into the mainstream system that will enhance standardisation of educational method schemes, proper scrutiny, and inspections.”
+“We are also happy that there is an integration of the Daaras into the mainstream system that will enhance standardisation of educational method scheme, proper scrutiny, and inspections.”

 He said the government will ensure health inspectors visit schools and Daaras regularly to ensure the wellbeing of children at all times.

-NHRC Deputy Chairperson Jainaba Njum started her intervention with a reference on a recent outbreak of skin disease at a Brufut Daara leading to its closure.
+NHRC Deputy Chairperson Jainaba Njum started her intervention with a reference to a recent outbreak of skin disease at a Brufut Daara leading to its closure.

-She said the NHRC is committed to continue championing human rights, especially the rights of children.
+She said the NHRC is contiguously committed to championing human rights especially the rights of children.

 The NHRC rep acknowledged promoting collaboration with civil society organisations and international partners to enhance funding, training, and support for alternative care services and staff capacity building.